AutoNN/AutoNN/README.md

 </p></a>

 ***
-# AutoNN : An AutoML/ No Code ML Framework For Deep Learning enthusiast.
+# AutoNN : A No-Code Automated Machine Learning Framework For Deep Learning enthusiast.

 ## Official <a href="https://autonn.github.io/AutoNN/">Website</a>